isomerpages/govtech-corp/media/technews/_posts/2021-04-23-post-Public and private partnerships: Having the best of both worlds.md

 is in order, and you sail through customs and head towards the sun and sand!</p>
 <p>Fantasies about vacations aside, such seamless verification of digital
-documents is already a reality, thanks not only to&nbsp;<a href="https://www.healthcerts.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">technology</a>&nbsp;developed
-by GovTech, but also the collaboration with private sector firms in putting the technology into as many hands as possible.</p>
+documents is already a reality, thanks not only to technology developed by GovTech, but also the collaboration with private sector firms in putting the technology into as many hands as possible.</p>
 <p>Indeed, the public and private sectors are often discussed as separate